material-motion/material-motion/specifications/runtime/performer.md

 > The Performer may choose not to implement this API.

 The update function will be called each time the platform will draw a new frame.
-The Performer may use this method to perform time-based calculations.

-TODO: Explain that this step is not expected to actually perform any rendering or drawing.
-Just animation/motion.
+The performer may use this method to perform time-based calculations.
+The performer is **not** expected to perform any rendering during this update event.

 The method returns an activity state enumeration.
 This enumeration has two states: active and idle.